alaudet/raspi-sump/README.md

 Version 2.0 is a complete rewrite:

-- Installed as a `.deb` package — no virtual environment, no manual dependency management
+- Installed as a `.deb` package via apt — no virtual environment, no manual dependency management
 - SQLite database replaces per-day CSV files
 - Full HTTPS web interface with dark mode, interactive charts (uPlot), and a mobile-friendly layout
 - Admin panel with service control, config editor, backup/restore, CSV import/export, and support tools
-- Persistent admin login with 30-day session cookie
+- Optional persistent admin login with 30-day session cookie
 - Mastodon DM alerts as an alternative or complement to email
 - FHS-compliant paths (`/etc/raspi-sump/`, `/var/log/raspi-sump/`, `/var/lib/raspi-sump/`)
 - systemd services for both the monitor and web interface